sodafoundation/architecture-analysis/specs/daito/Alibaba_OSS_Support.md

 # Integration of Alibaba Cloud as a backend in OpenSDS/Multi-cloud
 **Author(s)**:  [Click2Cloud Technology Services India Pvt.
 Ltd.](https://github.com/Click2Cloud)
 ### Summary
-Using this feature, user will be able to do object management mechanism and migration for Alibaba Cloud in multi-cloud .
+In Gelato project of SODA foundation, currently it supports to perform object operations, lifecycle management and object migration on various cloud vendors like AWS, Azure, GCP, IBM, Huawei, YIG and Ceph.
+So adding Alibaba as a backend will allow user to perform object management, object lifecycle management (in-cloud & cross-cloud) and migration for Alibaba Cloud using Gelato(multi-cloud) Project for Alibaba OSS Service.
 ### Motivation
-In existing OpenSDS Gelato project, we don't have any option using which user can manage object management mechanism and migration for Alibaba Cloud.
-So we adding  alibaba as backend for Object management and migration.
+In existing OpenSDS Gelato project, we don't have any option using which user can manage object management mechanism and migration for Alibaba's OSS object service.
+This is design spec for adding Alibaba as a backend for Object management and migration.
 ### Goals

 * Add support of Alibaba OSS service in OpenSDS Gelato Project.